-The project to build a pedestrian/bike bridge across the Mystic River, led by DCR in partnership with MassDOT, would connect Somerville and Charlestown at Draw Seven Park with Everett at the site of the Encore casino.
-The $32 million bridge, would connect the casino area directly to the Assembly Orange Line station.
-In Everett, the bridge would also be a key Boston connection for bike paths to Lynn and the North Shore.
-The project is in 75 % design phase with funding in hand to complete the design and permitting in 2022.
-The state has committed capital funding to build the bridge by 2026.
-Learn more.
+Mystic River Ped/Bike Bridge.
+The project to build a pedestrian/bike bridge across the Mystic River, led by DCR in partnership with MassDOT, will connect Somerville and Charlestown at Draw Seven Park with Everett at the site of the Encore casino.
+The $38 million bridge, currently in at least the 75% design phase, will also connect the casino area directly to the Assembly Orange Line station.
+This bridge will form a critical link between the Northern Strand Trail, the Mystic River Greenway, and Boston.
+Design and permitting are expected to be completed in late 2023-early 2024.
+Funding to build the bridge is committed in DCR’s budget.

-The MBTA SLX project would extend Silver Line bus rapid transit service to and from Everett and Chelsea, and include Somerville and Cambridge.
-Three of the six route alternatives being analyzed extend the existing SL3 line, and three are of a new proposed SLX line between Everett, Sullivan Square, and either Kendall Square or downtown Boston.
-One route connects Sullivan and Kendall Squares through Somerville via McGrath Boulevard.
-Learn more.
+Silver Line Extension (SLX).
+The MBTA SLX project would extend Silver Line bus rapid transit service to and from Everett and Chelsea, and poten- tially include Somerville.
+Three of the six route alter- natives being analyzed are of a new proposed SLX line between Everett, Sullivan Sq., and either Kendall Sq. or downtown Boston.
+One route alternative being analyzed would connect Sullivan and Kendall Squares through Somerville via the future McGrath Boulevard.

 McGrath Boulevard.
 For several years Somervillians have been looking forward to the removal of the crumbling McCarthy Overpass on Route 28 (McGrath Highway over Washington St.) and for the transformation of McGrath to a street- level, tree-lined multi-modal boulevard.
 The goal is to reconnect Union Sq. with East Somerville and Inner Belt, and make the route safer and more accessible for pedestrians, cyclists, and motorists.